Tudor Black Bay GMT 79830: A Complete Guide

 Now, while the first GMT watch by Rolex and the Tudor GMT share a lot of similarities, there are quite a few things that differ between these pieces.
 First off, the Tudor Black Bay GMT does not feature a cyclops on the date window.
 Secondly, the Tudor is fitted with a completely different movement from Rolex’s GMT.

-In fact, the Tudor GMT is fitted with a brand new in-house movement – a manufacture Tudor which we’ll go more into detail on later in this article.
+In fact, the Tudor GMT is fitted with a brand new in-house movement which we’ll go more into detail about later in this article.
 It may seem strange that we’re talking about the Rolex GMT watch in an article about Tudor, however, understanding that these brands have had a lot in common over the course of their early history is a major deal for understanding Tudor’s big step in designing a watch like the Black Bay GMT and giving it the design features it has.

 Another interesting thing about the relationship between Rolex and Tudor is that, in the same year, in Baselworld watch fair 2018, Rolex also introduced a Pepsi GMT watch, with the introduction of the 126710BLRO, after an absence of the Pepsi variant in Rolex’s GMT lineup of watches since 2007, with the 16710.
 These two watches can both be seen as nods to each other since the two brands share an important history together, and while they have gone their separate ways today, their history remains.